Optics Questions with Solutions

 E) None

-A) the ray will refract away from the normal to the interface
+A) The ray refracts away from the normal

-7. An object of height 10 cm is placed 50 cm in front of a bi-convex lens with a focal length of 20 cm.
-Which of the following is true about the image?
+A 10 cm tall object is placed 50 cm in front of a biconvex lens with focal length 20 cm.
+Which is true about the image?

 I) The image is virtual

-II) The image is situated on the opposite side as the object
+II) The image is on the opposite side from the object

 III) The image is inverted